On this page:

 - If you lodge a consumer complaint, we will disclose the details to the person or organisation that your complaint is about.

-- If we hold your details in connection with a fundraising appeal, a business name registration, an incorporated association or a co-operative, personal information about you may appear on the relevant public register.
+- If we hold your details in connection with a fundraising appeal, an incorporated association or a co-operative, personal information about you may appear on the relevant public register.
 These registers may be inspected by the public and extracts can be purchased.
 Consumer Affairs Victoria will make some of the public registers available online.
-We also make your business names information available to information brokers.

-- If you use Building Advice and Conciliation Victoria, we may need to transfer your complaint details to the Building Commission.
+- If you use Building Advice and Conciliation Victoria, we may need to transfer your complaint details to the Victorian Building Authority (this replaced the Building Commission on 1 July 2013).

 - If we use a contractor to help us mail out educational or promotional material, we will need to provide them with your name and address details.